TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13 Files, AppServices, CDN, DNS, Database.md

 **EFS**

-1. What is "EFS" for?.

 Amazon elastic File system
 system on an Amazon EC2 instance, and then read and write data to and from your file system.
 You can mount an Amazon EFS file system in your virtual private cloud (VPC), through the Network File System versions 4.0 and 4.1 (NFSv4) protocol.

-2. What does "subject" replace compared to how it was done before?
-3. Can i and how to combine "subject" with other services?
-4. What is "subject" for?
-5. What is the difference between "subject" and other similar services

 **Regional** to create a file system that uses Standard storage classes.
 Standard storage classes store file system data and metadata redundantly across all Availability Zones within an AWS Region.
 Regional offers the highest levels of availability and durability.